Financial Aid Application Process

 By virtue of having earned your Bachelor’s degree, you are considered to be financially independent of your parents.
 Your eligibility for financial aid as a law student at Lewis & Clark will be calculated using only your own (and your spouse’s) financial information.
 Other law schools may request additional information about family income and assets when awarding their own institutional funds.

-Approximately 30% of all FAFSA applications are selected for a quality control process called verification.
+In some limited circumstances FAFSA applications are selected for a quality control process called verification.
 If you are selected for verification, you will be required to submit information to support the information you provided on the FAFSA such as an IRS Tax Return Transcript.
 Please DO NOT submit verification materials to us unless they are requested.

 Federal Student Aid Information Center